 Google Drive came into existence in 2012 when services like Dropbox were already gaining popularity.
 Back then, Google promised that support for Linux would be “coming soon.”
-It’s 2018 at the time of writing and Google is yet to deliver on that promise.
 Perhaps they’ve already forgotten given that Google Drive is a success.
-In the absence of official support, developers have come up with their own solutions.
+In the absence of official support, developers have come up with their solutions.
 Most of these third-party sync clients aren’t exactly free so unless accessing your Google Drive files offline is a priority, there are alternatives.
 For example, google-drive-ocamlfuse lets you mount Google Drive on Ubuntu.

-For a lot of us, accessing the Google Drive files offline isn’t as important as just being able to access them from the convenience of the file explorer.
+For many of us, accessing the Google Drive files offline isn’t as important as just being able to access them from the convenience of the file explorer.
 This has obvious advantages over accessing the files in a browser.
-For one, you can simply drag and drop files to copy them from your Google Drive to your storage.
-Similarly, you can copy or move multiple images or documents to your local storage without having to download them as a zip first.
+For one, you can drag and drop files to copy them from your Google Drive to your storage.
+Similarly, you can copy or move multiple images or documents to your local storage without downloading them as a zip first.
 If you’ve ever tried downloading multiple files from Google Drive before you know what I’m talking about.
-To manage your other files, you can also install the Dolphin File Manager on Ubuntu and use it.
+To manage other files, you can also install the Dolphin File Manager on Ubuntu and use it.

-All of that is possible and convenient when you mount Google Drive on Ubuntu.
+All that is possible and convenient when you mount Google Drive on Ubuntu.
 Google-drive-ocamlfuse is a FUSE-based file system powered by Google Drive.
-It allows you to not only access Google Drive from your favorite file explorer but also from the command line.
+It allows you to access Google Drive from your favorite file explorer and the command line.
 You can interact with the files normally in your browser and perform actions such as opening, copying, editing, deleting, etc. If you have videos on your Google Drive you can stream them directly as long as you have a stable and speedy internet connection.
 Here are all the features:

 Install Google Drive Ocamlfuse